-Financière de Tubize Report of the Board of Directors 31 December 2019
+Financière de Tubize Report of the Board of Directors 31 December 2020

-1. Briefing on the evolution of the business, the results and the mancial position of the
+1. Briefing on the evolution of the business, the results and the financial position of the Comp oany, as well

-Company, as well as a description of main risks and uncertainties it is facing 2
+as a description of main risks and uncertainties it is facing 2

 1.1.
 Activities and mission of the Company 2

 1.2.
-Significant events that occurred during the financial year 2019 2
+Significant events that occurred during the financial year 2020 2

 1.3.
+Impact of the Covid 19 crisis 3

+1.4.
 Results 3

-1.4.
-Financial position 3

 1.5.
-Own shares 4
+Financial position 4

 1.6.
-Dividend 4
+Dividend 5

 1.7.
-EU-IFRS Financial statements 5
+EU-IFRS Financial statements 6

 1.8.
-Key figures for 5 year 6
+Key figures for 5 year 7

 1.9.
-Main risks and uncertainties 7
+Main risks and uncertainties 8

-2. Post balance sheet events 7
+2. Post balance sheet events 9

-3. Circumstances that might have a notable influence on the development of the
+3. Circumstances that might have a notable influence on the development of the Company 9

-Company 8

-4. Research and development 8
+4. Research and development 9

-5. Branches 8
+5. Branches 9

-6. Justification of the application of the valuation rules in going concern 8
+6. Justification of the application of the valuation rules in going concern 9

-7. Other information by virtue of the Company Code 8
+7. Other information by virtue of the Company and Associations Code 9

-8. Financial instruments 8
+8. Financial instruments 9

-9. Independence and competence with respect to accounting and auditing of at least

-one member of the audit committee 8
+9. Independence and competence with respect to accounting and auditing of at least one mer audit committee mber of the 10

-10. Corporate governance statement 9
+10. Corporate governance statement 10

-10.1. reference Code 9
+10.1.
+Reference Code 10

 10.2.
-Departures from the Code 9
+Departures from the Code 10

 10.3.
-Main characteristics of the internal control and risk management systems 9
+Main characteristics of the internal control and risk management systems 11

 10.4.
-Transparency information 12
+Additional information requested by the Royal Decree dd.
+14 November 2017 13

 10.5.
-Composition and functioning 15
+Composition and functioning 18

 10.6.
-Gender diversity 17
+Gender diversity 20

 10.7.
-Remuneration report 17
+Remuneration report 20

+10.7.
+Kemuneration report
-FINANCIÈRE DE TUBIZE SA ALLÉE DE LA RECHERCHE 60, 1070 BRUSSELS (BELGIUM) COMPANY NUMBER: BE 0403 216 429 www.financiere-tubize.be Contact: aspiicke@icloud.com

-Ladies and Gentlemen,
+FINANCIÈRE DE TUBIZE SA Allée de la Recherche 60, 1070 Brussels (Belgium) Company number: BE 0403 216 429 www.financiere-tubize.be Contact : aspiicke@financiere-tubize.be Ladies and Gentlemen,

-In accordance with the legal and statutory requirements, we are honoured to report to you on the financial year 2019 and to give an overview of our management of Financière de Tubize (the 'Company' or 'Tubize').
+In accordance with the legal and statutory requirements, we are honored to report to you on the financial year 2020 and to give an overview of our management of Financière de Tubize (the 'Company' or 'Tubize').